Don't Think Twice, It's All Right: Cover versions

 Before he became famous, Post Malone uploaded a cover version to YouTube in 2013 under his birth name, performed in an earnest folk style unlike his later work.
 The video was widely viewed in 2015 after his "White Iverson" video went viral on SoundCloud.
 Lana Del Rey performed the song on her Norman Fucking Rockwell! tour in 2019, joined by Walkmen singer Hamilton Leithauser in Nashville, Tennessee.

+Another cover version was published in 2017 by Chris Thile & Brad Meldau.

 In popular culture

 The song was used on the television series Mad Men, Friday Night Lights, and Men of a Certain Age.
 A cover version by Peter, Paul & Mary played over the end credits of the April 5, 2023 episode of the AppleTV+ series Ted Lasso (season 3, episode 4, "Big Week".).

-A Burl Ives' cover was used in the final episode ("The Hook") of season one of Poker Face.
+The song was also used in the series finale of Still Game in the final montage in which each of the main characters fade out of the frame.